bwmcadams/blog-old/_posts/2011-08-05-ScalaPythonJavaCaptureBlockResult.markdown

 {% highlight scala %}
 for (x <- 1 until 42) x
-// Loops 42 times, but returns / prints nothing >
+// Loops 42 times, but returns / prints nothing
 {% endhighlight %}

 Unlike other the previously examined branching blocks (if-else and matches), Scala's `for` loops do *not* implicitly return the last value.
 I would make an educated guess that this is because most developers would not expect or require the default behavior of a `for` loop to generate return values.
-I'd also go so far as to posit that this is also a very sane default.
+I'd also go so far as to posit that this is a very sane default.

 Much like Python, to generate a return value from a `for` loop in Scala we must explicitly declare our intention to return a value.
 While (as I lamented previously) Scala lacks support for Python style generators, it does support a form of List Comprehensions which allow us to get the behavior we want.
 For a Python developer, the rules for constructing these in Scala may get quickly confusing.
 The first is that `return` is not a valid keyword at *all* inside of a Scala `for` statement (Incidentally, Python allows it as a 'valid' keyword, but the function will always return the result of the first loop iteration and never progress).